boostercloud/booster/docs/README.md

 #### 2. First command

-We will now define our first [command](#commands), it will allow us to create posts in our blog.
-Write this command in the project's root directory:
+Commands define the input to our system, so we'll start by generating our first [command](#commands) to create posts.
+Use the command generator in the project's root directory as follows:

 ```bash
 boost new:command CreatePost --fields postId:UUID title:string content:string author:string